We may earn income from links in this post. Please read this Disclosure for details.

 As we climbed upward, the 40-meter statue of José María Morelos, a hero of Mexico’s Independence loomed large at every bend.

-Between the shops we could catch glimpses of church spires, cemeteries and Lake Patzcuaro.
+Another top thing to do in Janitzio is to shop for souvenirs.
+Between the souvenir shops you can catch glimpses of church spires, cemeteries and Lake Patzcuaro.

 Feast of the Souls in Janitzio on Lake Patzcuaro

-Hotels: There is so much to do during Day of the Dead around Pátzcuaro, I don’t recommend staying on Janitzio Island.
-It’s really best to spend the day there and return to Pátzcuaro for the night.
+There’s so much to do during Day of the Dead around Pátzcuaro, I don’t recommend staying on Janitzio Island.
+It’s best to do a day trip and return to Pátzcuaro for the night.

-We stayed at the Meson de San Antonio which is a historic, budget hotel near the Day of the Dead Flower Market and the Basilica.
-The location is ideal and while the rooms were a bit chilly, a wood-burning fireplace kept it cozy.
+We stayed at the Meson de San Antonio a historic, budget hotel located near the Day of the Dead Flower Market and the Basilica.
+While the rooms were a bit chilly, a wood-burning fireplace kept it cozy.

 Rooms were very spacious and the hosts extremely helpful.
 They also had quite an elaborate home altar installed for Dia de los Muertos.